rich2020s/rich2020s/README.md

 ### Hi there I'm Rich👋
-### I am looking for a opportunity to working on web development.
+### I am currently looking for a opportunity to working on web development.
 * I'm a self-taught web developer.
 * I love coding and enjoy learning new things about it!